Goliath (Walibi Holland)

-Goliath is a steel roller coaster located at the Walibi Holland theme park in Biddinghuizen, Dronten in the Netherlands.
-It was described as "the fastest, highest and longest coaster in the Benelux", since 2021 both these records belong to Kondaa in Walibi Belgium.
-It was mainland Europe's second Intamin "Mini Hyper Rollercoaster", so named as the ride is styled on the larger (generally over 61 m) ride, but with a lower maximum height of 47 m.
+Goliath is a steel roller coaster located at the Walibi Holland theme park in Biddinghuizen, Dronten, in the Netherlands.
+It was previously described as "the fastest, highest, and longest coaster in the Benelux".
+Since 2021, both these records belong to Kondaa in Walibi Belgium.
+It was mainland Europe's second Intamin "Mini Hyper Rollercoaster", so named because the ride is styled on the larger (generally over 61 m) ride, but with a lower maximum height of 47 m.
 The train travels at speeds of up to 107 km/h along 1214 m of track.

 Ride information

-The roller coaster is another collaboration of Swiss manufacturer Intamin and German engineer Werner Stengel.
-It employs similar lift hill technology as Expedition GeForce, utilizing a cable lift.
+The roller coaster is another collaboration between the Swiss manufacturer Intamin and the German engineer Werner Stengel.
+It employs similar lift-hill technology to Expedition GeForce, using a cable lift.
 The ride premiered in the 2002 season.

 Ride layout

 After climbing out of the station, the train is released from the catch car at the top of the lift hill and accelerates down the 152 ft first drop and runs over a large hill.
 After dropping for the second time, it ascends a hill called a Stengel Dive, the top being overbanked to around 100° to the right, before dropping down into a 270° downward helix.
-After medium-sized curved hill, it negotiates a 380° upwards helix and a bend to take the track parallel to the lift hill.
+After a medium-sized curved hill, it negotiates a 380° upwards helix and a bend to take the track parallel to the lift hill.
 Before entering the brake run, riders experience considerable air-time on three bunny hops.

 Trains

-Goliath has two trains with eight cars each.
+Goliath has two trains, each with eight cars.
 Each car seats two across in two rows.
 The trains are made of steel and have stadium-style seating.
-Restraints are hydraulic lap-bars.
+Restraints are hydraulic lap bars.